 Short-selling.
 First, consider a riskless asset (bank account), with interestrate r > 0.
 If our bank deposit is positive, we lend money and earn interest at rate r.
 If our bank deposit is negative (overdraft), we borrow money and pay interest.
 [We assume for simplicity that we pay interest also at rate r, though in practice of course it will be at some higher rate r' > r.
-Models taking these different interest-rates into account are topical at research level; we defer consideration of them till VI.7.]
+Models taking these different interest-rates into account are topical at research level; we omit them here - see VI.5].